Coprela/CompareSet/README.md

 ## Checking for updates

-The application checks for a version file hosted on SharePoint.
-If the site requires authentication, provide your credentials using the environment variables `SP_USERNAME` and `SP_PASSWORD`.
-You may also override the location of the version file with the `VERSION_URL` variable.
+The application checks for a JSON file on GitHub that lists the latest available version.
+You can override the location of this file using the `VERSION_URL` environment variable.

 ## Supported page formats